Tried and tested ways to make your open kitchen living room Insta-worthy yet functional

-Large French windows are a boon than need to be treasured and used well.
+Large French windows are a boon that need to be treasured and used well.
 The design of this kitchen living room does just that and invites a whiff of a Mediterranean in as a bargain.
 The kitchen is built to take advantage of the wall perpendicular to a tall and narrow window.
 The window floods the kitchen with natural light as do the French windows in this dining space.
 A slim breakfast bar with modern bar chairs divides the kitchen from the dining without obstructing free movement.
 The furniture is kept pale to emphasise the sense of spaciousness and lightness.
-The white and blue curtains contrasted with pale tones of wood wonderfully invoke the sea -side.
+The white and blue curtains contrasted with pale tones of wood wonderfully invoke the sea-side.
 We cannot imagine a more perfect way to begin the day!

 The Timeless Charms Of Black Open Kitchen With Living

-Debunking all myths regarding the usage of dark colours in small spaces, is this stunning open kitchen design with living room.
+Debunking all myths regarding the usage of dark colours in small spaces is this stunning open kitchen design with living room.
 Often open floor layout means compromising on kitchen storage, but that’s not at all the case in this kitchen that is every chef’s dream come true.
 By building vertically and having a ladder on hand to reach less accessible shelves this kitchen packs in a serious punch.
 Done all in black but with open shelves that are styled with white crockery and glass stemware.
-A round dining table is placed off center creating a virtual boundary to the kitchen.
-A comfortable armchair with its deep inviting leather seats and foot rest is just begging to be used.
+A round dining table is placed off centre creating a virtual boundary to the kitchen.
+A comfortable armchair with its deep inviting leather seats and footrest is just begging to be used.
 Accents of light wood found in the dining and table, chairs, living space storage solutions and armchair break the monotony of black.
 We also love how the windows are extended into the sloping ceiling to maximise the natural light.

 Also Read: Open Kitchen Designs For Your Home